-Many of the aspects of palliative care, including the patient needs described above, can and should be managed within primary care with referrals to specialty palliative care when patient need increases beyond the capacity of primary palliative care.
+Many of the aspects of palliative care, including the patient needs described above, can and should be managed within primary care or other specialties such as cardiology, pulmonary, etc. with referrals to specialty palliative care when patient need increases beyond the capacity of primary palliative care.

-Primary palliative care is care delivered within primary and relevant sub-specialty care (e.g., oncology) to meet physical, functional, psychological, practical, and spiritual consequences of a serious illness.
-The majority of palliative care provided is primary palliative care.
-20 In many cases, primary palliative care is simply good primary care that addresses the increase in symptoms that occur with progression of a serious illness.
-Basic communications with a patient and family member including explaining the diagnosis, prognosis and setting expectations, having a goals of care discussion, and advance care planning can and should be done in primary care.
+Primary palliative care is care delivered within primary and relevant sub-specialty care (e.g., cardiology, others) to meet physical, functional, psychological, practical, and spiritual consequences of a serious illness.
+The majority of palliative care provided is primary palliative care.23 In many cases, primary palliative care is simply good primary care that addresses the increase in symptoms that occur with progression of a serious illness.
+Basic communications with a patient and family member including explaining the diagnosis, prognosis and setting expectations, having a goals of care discussion, and advance care planning can and should be done in primary care and in other specialties.
 Assessment and management of symptoms such as pain and medication management and interactions with caregivers including information about caregiver support can also be a part of primary palliative care.